pacs-course/pacs-examples/Examples/src/Templates/Interpolation/README.md

 Newton formula (which is slightly more stable) and piecewise linear interpolation.

-You can add other interpolatiors, if you wish!
+You can add other interpolators, if you wish!

+# What do I learn here ? #
+- Another use of a policy to provide a component that changes the behaviour of an algorithm.